OpenFTC/Blockly-OBJ-Sync/README.md

-## In active development, not ready for use
 # Blockly-OBJ-Sync
-An Android application to sync Blockly and OBJ programs between multiple RC phones
+An Android application to sync Blockly and OBJ programs between multiple RC phones.

+**Currently not functional and not under active development**